ElucidataInc/polly-docs/docs/polly_scout.md

 * **Metadata Summaries:** A clean overview of the study design, sample count details, publication year, and compiled supportive observations or analytical constraints.
 * **Direct External Linking:** Access deep links out to the official source records on **GEO** or **PubMed** for rapid validation and deep research.
 ![Metadata & External Linking](./img/Polly-Scout/results_viewdataset2.png) <center>Metadata & External Linking</center>

+## 5. Query Pipeline Stages

+* **New Scout Project:** The initial landing state of a freshly created project.
+The search interface is active, but natural language criteria and target repositories have not yet been defined or submitted.
+* **Intent Extracted:** The AI engine has successfully parsed your unstructured text prompt.
+The structured biological criteria and filters are fully populated and visible on the interface for user review and approval.
+* **Searching Datasets:** Your intent has been reviewed and approved.
+The discovery tool is actively executing the query background task: scanning, mapping, and scoring data repositories against your criteria.
+* **Final Results:** The pipeline has completed its run across all selected data sources.
+The final compiled list of datasets has been scored, finalized, and is ready for exploration, refining, or export.
+* **Cancelled:** The active background pipeline processing sequence was manually aborted by the user before completion.
+* **Low Relevance Studies:** The pipeline successfully completed execution, but all discovered biological entries generated an overall alignment score of less than **60%**.
+* **No Studies Found:** The search engine completely scanned your chosen data repositories but returned no matches for your criteria.